lukaszraczylo/lukaszraczylo/README.md

 ## Hi, I'm Lukasz

-I'm London based, established contractor, proud ASPIE with ultimate love for new technologies.
+I'm London based, contractor, "Head of Magic and Wizardry" ( because job titles are overrated ).
+Dealing with the cloud, kubernetes, microservices, and all the other buzzwords on a daily basis.
+Responsible for architecture, development, and maintenance of the systems which are running on the edge of the technology.
 Most of my code is private ( either mine or business choice ) but bits which are public are free for grabs or contributions

 #### Bit of tech writing